jackiehjm/stx-docs/doc/source/backup/kubernetes/restoring-starlingx-system-data-and-storage.rst

     <system-backup-running-ansible-restore-playbook-remotely>`.

     .. note::
-        The backup files contains the system data and updates.
+        The backup files contain the system data and updates.

 #.
 If the backup file contains patches, Ansible Restore playbook
-    restore\_platform.yml will apply the patches and prompt you to reboot the system, you will need to re-run Ansible Restore playbook
+    restore\_platform.yml will apply the patches and prompt you to reboot the system, you will need to re-run Ansible Restore playbook.

     The current software version on the controller is compared against the version available in the backup file.
 If the backed-up version includes